 Sustainable Maryland is a free and voluntary certification program for municipalities in Maryland that want to go green, save money, and take steps to sustain their quality of life.

 The mission of Sustainable Maryland is to enhance livability for all Marylanders by helping municipalities choose a direction for their sustainability efforts, improve access to resources needed to implement action, measure their progress, and gain recognition for their accomplishments.

-We actively recruit town residents to participate in this program.
-In addition we partnered with University of Maryland Environmental Finance Center for Pest Waste station projects (10) in the Town of Bladensburg as well as assisting five other municipals.
-Our Clean and Green initiative with DHCD) is ongoing with Big Belly trash receptacles with an anticipated August or September installation date of additional Big Bell receptacles in the collaboration areas.
+We actively recruit town residents to participate in theseprograms.
+In addition, we partnered with University of Maryland Environmental Finance Center for PET Waste station projects (10) in the Town of Bladensburg as well as assisting five other municipalities.
+Our Clean and Green initiative with DHCD is ongoing with Big Belly trash receptacles with the installation of additional Big Bellyreceptacles in the collaboration areas.
 All included in our Sustainable Maryland Certified Portfolio.

 AWS protects and restores the Anacostia River and its watershed communities by cleaning the water, recovering the shores, and honoring the heritage.
 They believe by working together with community partners, we can create sustainable solutions that improve our communities, empower residents, and create economic prosperity that will result in a clean river.
 AWS wants to change the way people think about the Anacostia and make the river a destination.